edmundjohnson/nd-build-it-bigger/README.md

 # Gradle for Android and Java Final Project

+This is a joke telling Android app, submitted to Udacity by [Edmund Johnson](https://github.com/edmundjohnson) as part of an Android Nanogree program.
+The app was created from an [initial version provided by Udacity](https://github.com/udacity/ud867/tree/master/FinalProject).

+The original README information provided by Udacity is as follows:

 In this project, you will create an app with multiple flavors that uses multiple libraries and Google Cloud Endpoints.
 The finished app will consist of four modules.
 A Java library that provides jokes, a Google Cloud Endpoints